nasa/isaac/dense_map/geometry_mapper/readme.md

 in the first pair better have about 3/4 or 4/5 overlap with images from other pairs.

-If necessary, add more intermediate images manually, or re-running this tool with
+If necessary, add more intermediate images by re-running this tool with

   --max_time_between_images <val>